 Finally, there are a lot of editing tutorials online, and most people will share their editing process flow.
 Which I think is great.
 But do not let it limit your creativity.

 What works for me may not work for you.
 I like tea, you may like coffee.
 So use these guides as a starting point to build your own work flow.
 Please don’t depend on the guides like some kind of iron forged law.
 A true photo ninja must be flexible in the craft.

-Camera RAW can be very intimidating to newbies, and right on the very first “basic” tab, there are a whole bunch of sliders and controls – What are highlights, shadows, blacks and whites?
-If you do not already know these, here is the quick explanation – Photography Lighting Basics.
+Camera RAW can be very intimidating to newbies, and right on the very first “basic” tab, there are a whole bunch of sliders and controls.
+Not very “basic” now, aye?
+Just what are highlights, shadows, blacks and whites?
+If you do not already know these, you can read about it in my other guide – Photography Lighting Basics.

 So how do we play with all of these?